A Nightmare on Elm Street: Plot

-Teenager Tina Gray awakens from a terrifying nightmare wherein a disfigured man wearing a blade-fixed glove attacks her in a boiler room.
-Her mother points out four mysterious slashes on her nightgown.
-The following morning, Tina's best friend Nancy Thompson and Nancy's boyfriend, Glen Lantz, console her, revealing they each also had a nightmare the previous night.
-The two stay at Tina's house when Tina's mother goes out of town, where she discovers that Nancy also had a nightmare about the disfigured man.
-Tina's boyfriend, Rod Lane, interrupts their sleepover.
-When Tina falls asleep, she dreams of the disfigured man chasing her.
-Rod is awakened by Tina's thrashing and sees her dragged and fatally slashed by an unseen force, forcing him to flee as Nancy and Glen awaken to find Tina bloodied and dead.
+Teenager Tina Gray awakens from a terrifying nightmare in which a disfigured man wearing a bladed glove attacks her in a boiler room.
+Her mother points out the mysterious slashes on her nightgown.
+The following morning, Tina's best friend Nancy Thompson and Nancy's boyfriend, Glen Lantz, divulge that they too had nightmares about the same disfigured man.
+During a sleepover at Tina's house, Tina's boyfriend, Rod Lane, arrives, and they have sex.
+When Tina falls asleep, she dreams of the disfigured man attacking her, while Rod sees her fatally slashed by an unseen force, causing him to flee.
+Nancy and Glen find Tina's bloodied corpse.

 The next day, Nancy's policeman father, Don Thompson, arrests Rod despite his pleas of innocence.
-At school, Nancy falls asleep in class and dreams that the man chases her to the boiler room where she is cornered.
-She then deliberately burns her arm on a pipe.
-The burn startles her awake in class and she notices a burn mark on her arm.
-Nancy visits Rod at the police station, who describes Tina's death along with his own recent nightmares about the same man stalking her in her dreams, making Nancy believe that the man killed Tina.
+At school, Nancy falls asleep in class and dreams of the man chasing her in a boiler room.
+She deliberately burns her arm on a pipe, which startles her awake in class, and leaves a burn mark on her forearm.
+Nancy visits Rod at the police station, where he describes Tina's death along with his own recent nightmares about the same man.

 At home, Nancy falls asleep in the bathtub and is nearly drowned by the man.
-Nancy then depends on caffeine to stay awake and invites Glen to watch over her as she sleeps.
-In her dream, Nancy sees the man prepare to kill Rod in his cell but then he turns his attention towards her.
-Nancy runs away and wakes up when her alarm clock goes off.
-The man kills Rod by wrapping bed sheets around his neck, staging it as a suicide via hanging.
-At Rod's funeral, Nancy's parents become worried when she describes her dreams.
-Her mother, Marge, takes her to a sleep disorders clinic where, in a dream, Nancy grabs the man's fedora, with the name "Fred Krueger" written in it, and pulls it into the real world.
+She then relies on caffeine to stay awake and invites Glen to watch over her as she sleeps.
+In her nightmare, Nancy watches the man preparing to kill Rod in his cell, but he turns his attention toward her and attacks her.
+Nancy wakes up when her alarm clock goes off.
+The man kills Rod, staging it as a suicide.
+At his funeral, Nancy's parents grow worried when she describes her nightmares.
+Her mother, Marge, drives her to a sleep disorder clinic where, in a nightmare, Nancy grabs the man's fedora with the name "Fred Krueger" written in it and pulls it into the real world.